Future-House/ldp/README.md

 The `obs` are not the complete list of all prior observations, but rather the return of `env.step`.
 Usually the state should keep track of these.

-Value can be `0`.
-It is the agent's estimate of the future rewards given its state and observations.
+Value is the agent's state-action value estimate (typically called `Q`); it can default to 0.
 This is used for training with reinforcement learning.

 ## Computing Actions